Njinga: Queen of Angola: Production

 It took six years for the producers to raise money to make the film.
 Screenwriter Isilda Hurst spent two and a half years researching the Queen and the historical context of her story.
 The studio consulted historians while researching for the film.
 Filming took place in Kissama National Park in Angola over nine weeks.
 The filmmakers chose to use Portuguese as the primary language of the film because they felt it would allow the greatest number of Angolans to understand the film, even though that is historically inaccurate.

 Release

 The film was screened at the 2014 Montreal World Film Festival.
 It then premiered in the UK at the Film Africa film festival in London on 6 November 2014, and advance tickets sold out so quickly that the film had to be moved to a larger venue.
 It screened again during the African Diaspora International Film Festival in Washington, DC.

 Reception

 In African Studies Review, Fernando Arenas wrote that despite the characters lacking emotional depth, the film "stands out in the context of African cinema for its ambition in portraying one of the monumental chapters of the continent's history".
 The film won two awards at the 2015 Africa Movie Academy Awards: Best Actress in a leading role for Lesliana Pereira and Achievement in Makeup.

+Carolin Overhoff Ferreira wrote a critical study which analyses the misconceptions on Africa and the slave trade reproduced in the film.